 Posted by – September 2, 2017

-Today I spent sometime doing coding on Windows, but after some hours a question arise: “Should I do everything on GUI only?”
+Today I spent sometime doing coding on Windows, but after some hours a question came up: “Should I do everything on GUI only?”

 Of course not!
-With help of chocolatey, there’s a lot of apps that can be installed to make coding on terminal much more easier, I found few of them and I would like to share here:
+With help of chocolatey, there’s a lot of apps that can be installed to make coding on terminal much more easier, I found few of them and I would like to share with you now:

 The most portable terminal emulator for Windows, very clean interface, it allows split windows, has tab navigation support and alias for several commands like ls, clear and other commands that you type on Mac or Linux and eventually type on Windows by mistake